AdobeDocs/experience-manager-core-components.en/help/archetype/overview.md

 ## Getting Started {#getting-started}

 The project archetype makes it easy to get started developing on AEM.
+You can take your first steps in a number of ways.

 * WKND Tutorial - For a great introduction to developing on AEM including how to leverage the archetype see the [Getting Started with AEM Sites - WKND Tutorial](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html) for a practical example that walks you through using the archetype to implement a simple project.
 * WKND Events Tutorial - If you are particularly interested in single page application (SPA) development on AEM, be sure to check out dedicated [WKND Events tutorial](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-spa-wknd-tutorial-develop.html).
-* Download and start on your own! - You can easily download the current project archetype available on GitHub and create your first project by following the simple steps below.
+* Download and start on your own! - You can easily download the current project archetype available on GitHub and create your first project by [following the simple steps below](#how-to-use-the-archetype).

 ## What You Get Using the Archetype {#what-you-get}